The System Kills Us

-The System Kills Us (Системата ни убива) is the name of a Bulgarian protest movement and association of mothers and legal guardians of children with disabilities, campaigning for disability rights and state support for the disabled.
+The System Kills Us (Системата ни убива) is the name of a Bulgarian protest movement and association of mothers and legal guardians of children with disabilities, campaigning for disability rights and state support for disabled people.

 It uses a black flag, symbolizing death and mourning as its official symbol.

 The movement's goals revolve around securing state subsidies for disabled people and their families, especially for family members put in charge of caring for their disabled children.
 According to it, around 77,000 people in Bulgaria are in need of state support in order to secure a decent living.

 History

 Foundation

 The movement was founded on 18 April 2018, amidst an informal protest in favour of state support for disabled people.
 The protest, which was the sixth such protest held that far, became the foundation of The System Kills Us as the demonstrators donned black shirts emblazoned with the movement's name.